nicolas-miari/nicolas-miari.github.io/_posts/2016-03-23-Highlighter.markdown

 ![Example](/assets/images/highlighter_example@2x.png){: .center-image }

+_(It would be substantially easier if you give up the fuzzy edges around the highlighted region, but you still need to 1.
+Add a new layer, 2.
+Paint it black,
+3. Make it semi-opaque, 4.
+Select a rectangle and cut it out.)_

 So I decided to make a small app that performs all this image processing (overlay a semitransparent dimming layer, and cut a hole in it with blurred edges) with